Remarks on a fractional diffusion transport equation with applications to the dissipative quasi-geostrophic equation: Introduction

 is bounded for every $\psi_0\in h^\sigma(\mathbb{R}^n)$, with $t\in ]0,T[$, we obtain that $\theta(\cdot,t)\in \mathcal{C}^{\gamma}(\mathbb{R}^n)$.
 One of the main features of Hardy spaces is that they admit a characterization by \textit{molecules} (see definition \ref{DefMolecules} below), which are rather simple functions, and this allows us to study the quantity (\ref{DualQuantity}) only for such molecules.\\

-This dual approach was originally given in the torus $\mathbb{T}^n$ by A. Kiselev \& F. Nazarov in \cite{KN}, but only for the critical case $\alpha=1/2$ and with a very special family of test functions.
-Thus, the main novelty of this paper besides the generalization to $\mathbb{R}^n$ and the use of Hardy spaces is the treatment of the super-critical case $0<\alpha<1/2$ for the equation $(T)_{\alpha}$ with initial data in $L^\infty(\mathbb{R}^n)$.\\
+This dual approach was originally given in the torus $\mathbb{T}^n$ by A. Kiselev \& F. Nazarov in \cite{KN} with a very special family of test functions.
+Thus, the main novelty of this paper besides the generalization to $\mathbb{R}^n$ is the use of molecular Hardy spaces.\\